anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-35.md

-# Day 35 Docker Install
+# Day 35: Docker Install

 ## Scenario

-The Nautilus DevOps team aims to containerize various applications following a recent meeting with the application development team.
-They intend to conduct testing with the following steps:
+The Nautilus DevOps team is planning to containerize several applications after a recent discussion with the application development team.
+To begin their testing, they need to:

-Install docker-ce and docker compose packages on App Server 2.
+- Install `docker-ce` and Docker Compose packages on **App Server 2**.

-Initiate the docker service.
+- Initiate (start and enable) the Docker service.

 ---

 ## Task

+- Install Docker Community Edition (docker-ce) and Docker Compose on App Server 2.
+- Start and enable the Docker service.

 ---

 ## Solution

-### 1. SSH into the Storage Server
+### 1. SSH into App Server 2

 ```bash
 ssh steve@stapp02